alanbjohnston/CubeSatSim/README.md

+The CubeSat Simulator is a low cost satellite emulator that run on solar panels and batteries, transmits UHF radio telemetry, has a 3D printed frame, and can be extended by additional sensors and modules.
+This project is sponsored by the not-for-profit [Radio Amateur Satellite Corporation, AMSAT®](https://amsat.org).

-# CubeSatSim
+# CubeSatSim code

-See the Wiki for more details.
+See the Wiki Software Install page for more details: https://github.com/alanbjohnston/CubeSatSim/wiki/Software-Install.
 To build and run the software on a Raspberry Pi 3B, 3B+, or Pi Zero W:

 `git clone http://github.com/alanbjohnston/CubeSatSim.git`

 `cd CubeSatSim`

+Edit the afsk/main.c file to set your amateur radio callsign, then

 `make rebuild`